Organising a music collection

 standards

 I make music and DJ, and I would like to bulk edit and search my media using my own criteria, especially when it comes to dealing with the crappy media metadata that other artists give me with their tracks.
-In general, I am interested in managing the affiliated artwork and various media artefacts in bulk, en masse.
+In general, I am interested in managing the affiliated artwork and various media artefacts, en masse.

-Still, no one agrees on how to do this, possibly because of the brief hegemony of iTunes, which did an adequate job of this before we realised that Apple was going to deprecate it.
+Still, no one agrees on how to do this, possibly because of the brief hegemony of iTunes, which did an adequate job before we realised that Apple was going to deprecate it in favour of cloud services.

 There are many nerd feelings about this.

 beets.
-A nerdy option that can do anything but might require hacking.
+A nerdy option that can do anything, not necessarily well and might require hacking.

 A Python library: “The purpose of beets is to get your music collection right once and for all.
 It catalogues your collection, automatically improving its metadata as it goes using the MusicBrainz database.
 Then it provides a bouquet of tools for manipulating and accessing your music.”
 In particular, it organises and files music.
 Free, in every sense.

 Keyfinder (macOS) is another analysis engine.
-Plush lookin’ (former) student project that classifies things by musical key, not to mention other intermediate details; it can visualize chord structures, melodies and key changes too.
+It’s a plush-lookin’ former student project that categorises things by musical key, and it can visualise chord structures, melodies, and key changes too.
 Open-source.
 Free.
 There is also a command-line wrapper for easy bulk analysis.
+It forms the analysis engine for Mixx and beets.

 beatunes (USD35) is a GUI for tune analysis and automated playlisting with optional iTunes integration.
-It includes machine listening and online database-backed tunes identification techniques.
-It even has an API so you can load your own script in Java/Jython/JavaScript.
+It includes machine listening and online database-backed tune identification techniques.
+It even has an API so you can load your script in Java/Jython/JavaScript.

 7 Mediamonkey